lasa01/Plumber/README.md

     - `Invisible brushes`: By default, invisible brushes are not imported.
     If you want, you can import them by changing this.
     - `Import overlays`: Imports overlays that are on top of solids, such as bomb site sprays.
 - `Props`: Imports all complex models in the map, such as cars and crates.
-Usually doesn't work on Linux.
     - `Optimize props`: Optimizes props by removing empty armatures.
 You should leave this on.
     - `Reuse old models`: Reuses previously imported models in the current .blend file.
     - See [QC / MDL](#qc--mdl-requires-blender-source-tools-or-sourceio) for more options.